YasirGaji/gramsnap/README.md

   4. "Uncaught TypeError: newLikes.includes is not a function - in the PostStats component" - This error was as a result of me passing the "...likes" prop as an object instead of an array

   5. "Failed to load resource: the server responded with a status of 400 () - in the appwrite api file" - This was a result of passing "user" as a parameter in the savePost function instead of "users"

+  6. "Query data cannot be undefined.
+Please make sure to return a value other than undefined from your query function.
+Affected query key: ["getPostById","undefined"]" and "api.ts:260 GET <https://cloud.appwrite.io/v1/databases/6545fa049b47bad92847/collections/6545fa6e8bb145808a51/documents/undefined> 404 (Not Found) AppwriteException: Document with the requested ID could not be found."

 ## Current Error